 What can I substitute for gorgonzola cheese in a pasta salad?

-Gorgonzola is a blue cheese and, as such, has a strong flavor that some folks don't like very much.
+Gorgonzola is a blue cheese, so it has a strong flavor that some folks don't like very much.

 There are a lot of great alternatives and those will depend on your preference.
 A simple goat cheese would be a good choice, as it's not too strong but will offer the same sort of creaminess of the gorgonzola.